 The benefits of an organisation operating a regular penetration testing regime are plentiful, however, there can be drawbacks: ad-hoc engagements can lead to a 'resource drain' being placed on the inside team members who may be required to spend time upskilling the testers on the technology scope being analysed; the pen tests themselves carry an inherent risk of causing an unexpected impact on the scope being explored which can lead to business interruption; the skillset of penetration testers is hugely variable as the cyber market is saturated with competitive consultancies who are increasingly employing junior resources to deliver what should be highly-experienced service delivery, this, in turn, reduces the value-gain from some engagements.

 What are the types of pen testing?

 Penetration Testing comes in many forms and the type of Penetration Testing you need is dependent on the scope or 'target' of technical or non-technical asset that's being tested.
-For example:

 Web Application Penetration Testing

 Also commonly known as Web App Pen Testing is a Penetration Test against a website, such as a corporate brochureware site, e-commerce system or Software-as-a-Service (SaaS) platform.